 Our goal is to fairly and accurately report on the condition of the home.
 Our intention is not to “nitpick,” nor do we feel compelled to find problems to justify our existence.
-At Periscope we strive to keep our findings in perspective for our clients.
+At Periscope we strive to keep our findings in perspective for our clients but at the same time give a very thorough inspection.
 If a recommendation we make is typical for homes of that age, or for homes in that area, the buyer will be told that.